quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company uses GPS trackers to document the migration patterns of thousands of sea turtles.
+The trackers check every 5 minutes to see if a

-A company uses GPS trackers to document the migration patterns of thousands of sea turtles.
-The trackers check every 5 minutes to see if a turtle has moved more than 100 yards (91.4 meters).
+turtle has moved more than 100 yards (91.4 meters).
 If a turtle has moved, its tracker sends the new coordinates to a web application running on three Amazon EC2 instances that are in multiple Availability Zones in one AWS Region.